mokhairymahmoud/stock-scanner/implementation_plan.md

 - ✅ Complete project structure with all directories and placeholder main files
 - ✅ Configuration management system with environment variable support
 - ✅ Structured logging with zap and Prometheus metrics foundation
-- ✅ Docker Compose setup with Redis, TimescaleDB, Prometheus, and Grafana
+- ✅ Docker Compose setup with Redis, TimescaleDB, Prometheus, Grafana, and RedisInsight
 - ✅ All core data models with validation and unit tests (all passing)
 - ✅ Storage interfaces with mock implementations for testing
 - ✅ Makefile for common development tasks